Matcha Tea Lead Free

 Is Japanese Matcha tea lead free?

 Traces of lead are everywhere, even in our own bodies.
-No soile on Earth is completely lead free, but the tea fields of Japan are very close.
+No soil on Earth is completely lead free, but the tea fields of Japan are very close.
 In fact, a study testing 139 Japanese green tea samples for traces of lead found precisely none (zero) that exceeded safe levels.

 What do I need to know about lead?